awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_mongodb_web_app/Readme.md

 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java 1.8 JDK
 + Maven 3.6 or later
-+ A MongoDB instance running on an EC2 instance.
++ A MongoDB instance running on an Amazon EC2 instance.
 For complete instructions, see  [Install and configure MongoDB community edition](https://docs.aws.amazon.com/dms/latest/sbs/CHAP_MongoDB2DocumentDB.02.html).

 ## Understand the MongoDB Item Tracker application
 The **MongoDB Item Tracker** application uses a model that is based on a work item and contains these attributes: